ivanmonteiro/google-tag-manager-server-side-container/README.md

-# A Server Side Container for Google Tag Manager deployable to Heroku
+# Google Tag Manager Server Side Container deployable to Heroku

-It is now possible to create a Server Side Container for Google Tag Manager.
-The problem is that using Google Cloud to host it is very expensive, approximately $120 USD/month.
-The automatic deploy instructions at GTM creates a robust infrastructure that is scalable but is not cost-effective for small businesses.
+It is now possible to create a Google Tag Manager Server Side Container.
+The automatic deploy creates a robust Google Cloud Platform infrastructure that is scalable and fault-toleraent but is not cost-effective for small businesses and low-to-medium traffic sites.
+Using Google Cloud to host it is very expensive, approximately $120 USD/month.

-Fortunately Google provided instructions for manual deploy of the server side container and the following docker image: `gcr.io/cloud-tagging-10302018/gtm-cloud-image:stable`.
+Fortunately Google provided instructions for [manual setup of the server side container](https://developers.google.com/tag-manager/serverside/manual-setup-guide) and a docker image: `gcr.io/cloud-tagging-10302018/gtm-cloud-image:stable`.

 I created this repository to help creating GTM server side containers using Heroku **essentially for free***.